 - Direct representation allows any democratically constructed Branch of the Supporters Club with 200 or more members to appoint a member of the Council.

 - There are eight general seats elected from an electorate comprising all Season Ticket holders and Members eligible to stand in this category.

-- Specialists seats are being occupied by elected members from the following categories: registered disabled supporters, corporate members, two Season Ticket holders from the family area (one of whom must be under the age of 18) and Season Ticket holders from the Q-railing Stand Upper and Lower Tier, Boothen End, Novus Stand and Marston's Pedigree Stand.
-There is also a Season Ticket holder under the age of 18 years old.
+- Specialists seats are being occupied by elected members from the following categories: registered disabled supporters, corporate members, two Season Card holders from the family area (one of whom must be under the age of 18) and Season Card holders from the Q-railing Stand Upper and Lower Tier, Boothen End, Novus Stand and Marston's Pedigree Stand.
+There is also a Season Card holder under the age of 18 years old.

 Representatives from individual Supporters Branches